-Posted on behalf of Phillips Disability, P.C. on Nov 24, 2015 in SSD
+Posted on behalf of Dayes Law Firm PC on Nov 24, 2015 in SSD

 If you are receiving Social Security Disability or Supplemental Security Income, you may be wondering just how moving to another state could impact those benefits.
 Will you have to reapply?
 Will you receive less?
-Phillips Disability can help answer those questions.
+Our Phoenix disability attorneys can help answer those questions.

 If you are receiving Social Security Disability Insurance (SSDI), moving to a new state will not affect your benefits.
 However, you will need to make sure you change your address so that you continue receiving important correspondence from the Social Security Administration.

 Anyone receiving Supplemental Security Income (SSI) may be affected when moving to a new state.
 First, your SSI monthly payment will likely change.
 Though it is a federal benefit, most states add a small amount of money, also known as a state supplementary payment, to the federal SSI payment.
 If the state you were living in paid a supplement, but your new state pays less or none at all, your compensation may be less than before.